Morphological computation and decentralized learning in a swarm of sterically interacting robots: Acknowledgements

 \section{Acknowledgements}

-We thank Y. Lahini and N. Oppenheimer. {\bf Funding}: This work was supported by the MSR project funded by the Agence Nationale pour la Recherche under Grant No ANR-18-CE33-0006. {\bf Author contributions}: O.D, N.B, and M.Y.B.Z conceived the research.
+We thank Y. Lahini and N. Oppenheimer, and S. Elul. {\bf Funding}: This work was supported by the MSR project funded by the Agence Nationale pour la Recherche under Grant No ANR-18-CE33-0006.
+M.Y.B.Z. gratefully acknowledges support from the Ministry of Aliyah and Immigrant Absorption of Israel. {\bf Author contributions}: O.D, N.B, and M.Y.B.Z conceived the research.
 M.Y.B.Z Designed the experiments, theoretical models, and analysis.
-M.Y.B.Z and J.F preformed the experiments and the data analysis.
-M.Y.B.Z, O.D, and N.B wrote the manuscript. {\bf Competing interests}: The authors declare no competing interests. {\bf Data and materials availability}: All (other) data needed to evaluate the conclusions in the paper are presented in the paper or the Supplementary Materials.
+M.Y.B.Z and J.F performed the experiments and the data analysis.
+M.Y.B.Z, O.D, and N.B wrote the manuscript. {\bf Competing interests}: The authors declare no competing interests. {\bf Data and materials availability}: All (other) data needed to evaluate the conclusions in the article are presented in the article or the Supplementary Materials.